facile-it/facile-it.github.io/content/blog/eng/continuous-deployment-from-gitlab-ci-to-k8s.md

 The `services` section allows me to declare a Docker container that will be spun up by GitLab CI each time and that will host the Docker daemon that I will use.
 Here resides **the main difference** between David's and my approach: in his case, he is using the host's machine Docker daemon, in my case I'm using an isolated daemon, **a real Docker-in-Docker approach**.

-The combination of the `alias: docker` setting and the `DOCKER_HOST` environment variable points our job to the DinD daemon socket; the `--registry-mirror` option let the daemon use our internal registry mirror to speed up pulling official images; last but not least, the `DOCKER_DRIVER` uses the `overlay2` filesystem for the Docker build like in David's post, which is **faster and less space consuming** (I suggest you to use that on your local Linux machines too!).
+The combination of the `alias: docker` setting and the `DOCKER_HOST` environment variable points our job to the DinD daemon socket; the `--registry-mirror` option let the daemon use our internal registry mirror to speed up pulling official images; last but not least, the `DOCKER_DRIVER` uses the `overlay2` filesystem for the Docker build, which is **faster and less space consuming** (I suggest you to use that on your local Linux machines too!).

 > David's approach may be a bit **faster**, because the daemon is always the same and retains some build and image cache between jobs and builds, but it requires to run **privileged jobs**, and it's not isolated, so it may incur in some issues or slowdowns if **multiple builds** run at the same time, messing up image tags.
 >